yogsototh/Scratch/content/html/en/blog/Learn-Vim-Progressively.md

 Lets get in _insertion_ mode.
 Type on the letter `i`.

-Now you should feel a bit better.
+You should feel a bit better.
 You can type letters like in a standard notepad.
 To get back in _edition_ mode just tap the `ESC` key.

-Now you know how to switch between insertion and edition mode.
+You know how to switch between insertion and edition mode.
 And now, the list of command you can use in edition mode to survive:

 > - `i`: Insertion mode.
 Type `ESC` to return to edition mode.